Agilent Announces Industry's First 160 MHz Signal Analyzer for Wide Bandwidth Signal Analysis

-SANTA CLARA, Calif., Sept.
-19, 2011 – Agilent Technologies Inc. (NYSE: A) today introduced two solutions for analysis and generation of wide bandwidth signals.
-The solutions include the industry’s first 160-MHz analysis bandwidth option for the high-performance PXA signal analyzer and Signal Studio software for 802.11ac signal creation.
+Agilent Technologies Inc. introduced two solutions for analysis and generation of wide bandwidth signals and will demonstate them at EuMW 2011, October 11 to 13 in Manchester, U.K. Agilent will be in booth G301.
+The solutions include the industry’s first 160 MHz analysis bandwidth option for the high performance PXA signal analyzer and Signal Studio software for 802.11ac signal creation.

-Agilent will demonstrate the PXA’s new wider bandwidth and Signal Studio, along with other products and services for wireless communication, at European Microwave Week (Stand G301), Oct.
-11-13 at Manchester Central in Manchester, England.
+Agilent will demonstrate the PXA’s new wider bandwidth and Signal Studio, along with other products and services for wireless communication, at EuMW.